 To treat the symptoms of hepatitis A, doctors usually recommend rest, a healthy diet and avoiding anything that can irritate the liver, such as acetaminophen and alcohol.
 A few people will need medical care in a hospital because of severe symptoms or abnormal liver function tests.
 It can take a few months before people with hepatitis A begin to feel better.

-The table and map below show the number of hepatitis A cases in Vermont by county since January 1, 2019.
-This information is updated weekly.
+The table and map below show the number of hepatitis A cases in Vermont by county during the person-to-person outbreak between January 1, 2019 and July 9, 2022.